By André Fonseca, Zypho

 Installing low-flow fixtures

 Water is a resource we need to protect.
 People started by turning off taps when brushing their teeth and installing more water-efficient toilet flushes.
+Aside from these, people also consider other impressive and budget-friendly toilet options, such as a portable toilet rental.

 However, we can take water-saving even further with low-flow fixtures in your bathroom.